Stark Group: Strategy

 As part of STARK Group's strategic journey, the organisational structure in 2017 was simplified, and a clear strategic vision was formed.
 Part of STARK Group's new strategic vision consists of a consistent focus on a core customer group of small and medium-sized enterprises (SMEs).
 In addition, STARK Group serves large construction companies and other types of professional clients, such as government agencies and a small proportion of do-it-yourself clients.

-For more than 100 years, the companies in the group have been developing and strengthening their business base.
-Today, STARK Group holds a substantial position in the construction industry, not only as a provider of products but also as an active player providing valuable services and advice to professional builders in the Nordic countries.
+Over more than a century, the companies that now form STARK Group expanded their operations in the construction sector.
+Today, the group supplies building materials and related services to professional builders in the Nordic countries.

 Ownership

 STARK Group is owned by CVC Capital Partners Fund VII.
 CVC Capital Partners is a private equity and investment advisory firm.
 Earlier on, STARK Group was owned by the American private equity firm Lone Star Funds.

 On January 8, 2021, CVC Capital Partners announced its complete acquisition of STARK Group.